ashgaliyev/try-yii2-basic/README.md

 ## Try Yii2-*Basic* template with Vagrant VM + Ansible provisioning

-this is a fork of [iJackUA/try-yii2](https://github.com/iJackUA/try-yii2/) project.
+this is a fork of [iJackUA/try-yii2](https://github.com/iJackUA/try-yii2/) project with yii2-basic-template version.

+There is a iJackUA description below from try-yii2 repo:

 ## Out of the box...